The Moans and Groans of Manifestation

 There's a crucial chapter missing in the story we are told about manifestation: the aching of transformation.
 The awkward period between the "old guard" and the "new way" - the pimply adolescence of self actualization, if you will.
 The comfort blanket of how things were is no longer keeping you warm and feeling secure.
 But the new scenery hasn't settled in yet - in fact, you are hardly sure where you are going to land.

 Will you even like it as much as you thought you would?
 The invisible thread that pulled you towards a change feels more ephemeral than ever as you are forced to make tangible shifts in your world to forge the new reality.
-Suddenly, something as sweetly magical as intuition may require abrupt changes and acts of willfulness that could even filled tinged with aggression.
+Suddenly, something as sweetly magical as intuition may require abrupt changes and acts of willfulness that could even feel tinged with aggression.
 No one tells us that "not settling" and refusing to undermine our deepest desires may require a chorus of profoundly soul rattling and destabilizing NO's.

 When sober-curious, you are not shown the amount of No's you will have to say in social situations to a culture that normalizes drinking.
 When choosing to no longer eat factory farmed animals, you are not prepared for the amount of unwanted confrontations or attempts at persuasion you will face by those eager to defend their own eating practices.
 And when instilling new boundaries in a relationship or friendship, you are not given a tour of the painful reactions you will encounter in the person you care for who may not share your perspective as you change.